 Most instant messaging software has separate chat channels that people are familiar with, and, while breakout session chats are similar, there are a few key differences.
-Samba Live’s breakout sessions happen more fluidly than manually assigning chat channels.
+Digital Samba’s breakout sessions happen more fluidly than manually assigning chat channels.

 With the old way of doing things, special chat channels usually have to be manually managed by the event organiser dragging participants into channels by hand, and then doing that again when they want to reconvene.

-With Samba Live, webinar breakout sessions start and stop by clicking one button.
+With Digital Samba, webinar breakout sessions start and stop by clicking one button.
 All of the moving around happens automatically.